Liverpool vs Chelsea: the birth of a very modern rivalry

 But it couldn’t have been purely the arrival of Abramovich’s cash injection (one banner in Istanbul in 2005 playfully mocked that 'Roman’s taxes pay our giros') that fuelled the flames, could it?
 Yes, plenty of Liverpool fans derided Chelsea’s financial fortunes but there was more to it.

 On the pitch the two sets of fans had plenty of scope – on the biggest of occasions – to hope the other failed.
-2005 saw the Carling Cup Final contested in Cardiff.
+In 2005, the League Cup final was contested in Cardiff.
 Chelsea won but the iconic image of the day is Jose Mourinho, finger to mouth shushing irate Liverpudlians.

-Sunday’s encounter is the biggest Premier League clash and – whatever Mourinho says – both are vying for the trophy.
 Off the pitch there have also been reasons for discord.
-Liverpool’s talisman and skipper has twice been tempted by Chelsea’s blue apple.
-The approach caused anger on Merseyside; Steven Gerrard’s refusal to go caused resentment on the King's Road.
+Liverpool’s former talisman, Steven Gerrard, was twice tempted by Chelsea’s blue apple.
+The approach caused anger on Merseyside; Gerrard’s refusal to go caused resentment on the King's Road.

-“Different objectives” – meaning Chelsea have been far more competitive – is correct and might rile Liverpool fans, but that’s nothing compared to the fact that when it comes to this 'rivalry', plenty of Liverpool supporters don’t buy into the hatred quite as much as their London cousins, and unrequited hate can be just as upsetting as its loving equivalent.
+'Different objectives' – meaning Chelsea have, until this season, been more regular and realistic Premier League challengers – is correct and might rile Liverpool fans.
+Yet that’s nothing compared to the fact that when it comes to this rivalry, plenty of Liverpool supporters don’t buy into the hatred quite as much as their London cousins, and unrequited hate can be just as upsetting as its loving equivalent.

 “I’m just not that bothered,” says Neil Atkinson, host of Liverpool fan podcast The Anfield Wrap.
-“I was actually quietly pleased when they won the Europa League last year because of Rafa Benitez of course, but I was, I was pleased for them.
+“I was actually quietly pleased when they won the Europa League [in 2013] because of Rafa Benitez of course; but I was, I was pleased for them.
 Now had Benitez gone to Everton or Manchester United, I’d have hated to see him win anything.

 “It seems to me that Chelsea under Abramovich needed a hook, some rivalry to define them as no one was going to be that interested in Chelsea vs Fulham.
 The fans needed a newer rival and that – due to the amount of huge games we played against them – was us.

-“Of course I want to beat them on Sunday, desperately, but that’s for reasons that will benefit us, not because it’s beating Chelsea.
+“Of course I want to beat them, but that’s for reasons that will benefit us, not because it’s beating Chelsea.
 Beating Chelsea gives me the pleasure of three points.
 That’s all.

 “I have plenty of time for some of their players and I think the team that Carlo Ancelotti won the Double with in 2010 was genuinely one of the best of the last 10 years.
 Fantastic.
 The team Mourinho first led to back-to-back Premier Leagues was also genuinely thrilling and scored loads of goals.”